Breeze0122/Project3_T2_Data_Engineering/README.md

 Data Engineering Track

 For this track, your group will follow data engineering processes.
 Here are the specific requirements:

 1. Data must be stored in a SQL or NoSQL database (PostgreSQL, MongoDB, SQLite, etc) and the database must include at least two tables (SQL) or collections (NoSQL).
      Define:  PGAdmin4
-     Database: Data Salaries. found on https://www.kaggle.com/datasets/willianoliveiragibin/data-jobs-salaries/ 2.The database must contain at least 100 records. ok
+     Database: Data Salaries. found on https://www.kaggle.com/datasets/willianoliveiragibin/data-jobs-salaries/

+2. The database must contain at least 100 records. ok

-3.Your project must use ETL workflows to ingest data into the database (i.e. the data should not be exactly the same as the original source; it should have been transformed in some way).
+3. Your project must use ETL workflows to ingest data into the database (i.e. the data should not be exactly the same as the original source; it should have been transformed in some way).
     Download in CSV
     Work with ODBschema